tbquental/labmeme.github.io/people.md

 ### Gloria Gillung

 <p align="justify">
-Gloria undergraduate research aims to study interspecific competition and community assembly at local scale at deep time using the fossil record of Canidae.
+Gloria's undergraduate research aims to study interspecific competition and community assembly at local scale at deep time using the fossil record of Canidae.

 </p>